-While many nurses spend their entire careers working as an LPN, this position is also a great stepping stone to furthering your education and enjoying a pay increase by becoming a BSN-RN or Nurse Practitioner (NP).
+While many nurses spend their entire careers working as a PN, this position is also a great stepping stone to furthering your education and enjoying a pay increase by becoming a BSN-RN or Nurse Practitioner (NP).

 An LPN works under the supervision of doctors and RNs, performing duties such as taking vital signs, collecting samples, administering medication, ensuring patient comfort, and reporting the status of their patients to the nurses.
 They report to doctors and registered nurses and sometimes oversee CNAs.
 Within an organization, the overall function of a licensed practical nurse is to ensure patient comfort and safety.